FAQs

 What family friendly activities will there be?

 All ages can enjoy our festival and our team have made sure that we cater for little ones too.
-Along with a whole range of performances and immersive experiences that you can enjoy as a family, we have a family trail for the festival, lots of interactive activities in our Green Hub, and The Story Works will be there to help your children get the most out of the festival.
+Along with a whole range of performances and immersive experiences that you can enjoy as a family, we have a lots of interactive activities in our Green Hub and Community Zones, and The Story Works will be in Picnic Park Deli to help your children get the most out of the festival.